Kitsunay/evolve-idle-automation/git-hooks/readme.txt

-These hooks are not run automatically, you need to set up your .git/hooks/ directory with proper scripts that point to these directories.
+These hooks are not activated automatically, you need to set up your .git/hooks/ directory with scripts from git-hooks/install directory that point to these directories.
+After that, the hooks will get called properly.